giftcards/GiftcardsFixedWidthBundle/README.md

 GiftcardsFixedWidthBundle
 =========================

-Bundle that integrates the fixed width lib into symfony
+Bundle that integrates the [fixed width library](../FixedWidth) into symfony